indyleo/fileutils-nvim/README.md

     },
   },
 }
 ```

-Add this to your lazy config, hopefully as a separate file.
+Add this snippet to your LazyVim plugin spec (ideally in its own file for better organization).

 ## Commands